mdimjasevic/musllvm-klee/README.md

 Our approach here will be to [port musl libc](http://wiki.musl-libc.org/wiki/Porting) to a new architecture, based on the x86_64 version, but with all assembly replaced by llvm bitcode (maybe).
-At the moment `--target=LLVM` behaves more like a `--no-asm` switch, eliminating all the asm for which there are vanilla C definitions.
+At the moment `--target=LLVM` behaves more like a `--no-asm` switch, eliminating all the assembly for which there are vanilla C definitions.

 ## Recipe for libc.so.bc